Path to Higher Education For People With Learning Disabilities

 Brain-based learning and attention issues such as ADHD and dyslexia affect an estimated one in five children in the U.S., according to The National Center for Learning Disabilities.
 That means their parents, educators and therapists, and eventually, their employers, are affected as well.
 LDs stem from neurological differences in brain structure and function that “affect a person’s ability to receive, store, process, retrieve, or communicate information.”
 The most common types affect reading, math, and written expression, and include ADHD, dyslexia, dyscalculia, and associated disorders such as auditory or visual processing deficits, executive function deficits, and nonverbal learning disabilities.

-As you can see, people suffering from learning disabilities are in desperate need for extra support in order to complete their education.
-One big issue people suffering from learning disabilities is that the support provided usually is at the high school level and then in college, the amount of help and support provided drops drastically.
-This makes it very hard for someone suffering from learning disability to transition from high school to college or university.
+As you can see, people suffering from learning disabilities are in desperate need of extra support to complete their education.
+One big issue for people suffering from learning disabilities is that the support provided usually is at the high school level and then in college, the amount of help and support provided drops drastically.
+This makes it very hard for someone suffering from a learning disability to transition from high school to college or university.
 This next excerpt from the article discusses the issue further.

 The reasons for the lower graduation rate include added costs and trouble satisfying the documentation requirements.
 In the K-12 system, for example, schools are required to test students and offer appropriate accommodations for free.
 At the college level, schools are not required to provide specially designed instruction to accommodate students with disabilities.
 But college students may be eligible for academic adjustments, program modifications, and extra services, usually for an additional fee.
 Students also must self-identify as disabled, and documentation of their disability must be provided.

-This means, it becomes a very hard transition from high school into college which eventually leads to a low graduation rates for people with learning disabilities.
-One concept talked about in the article is about “transition planning.”
-This means, preparing kids right from middle school in order to get them ready for college.
+This means it becomes a very hard transition from high school into college which eventually leads to low graduation rates for people with learning disabilities.
+One concept talked about in the article is “transition planning.”
+This means, preparing kids right from middle school to get them ready for college.

 That means that “transition planning” for students with LDs who want to go to college has to start much earlier—in middle school, said Ernie Rose, a professor of special education and educational leadership at Loyola Marymount University, in Los Angeles.
 “Students have to prepare for the kind of academic rigor that’s required at two- and four-year colleges,” he said.